KatTheGit/sylvan-row/README.md

 ## Issues that won't be solved

-- Fullcreen issue on Linux (can't exit fullscreen) (Macroquad issue)
+- Fullcreen issue on Linux (Macroquad issue)
   - [x] Holy shit they fixed it
 - Icon doesn't show up on Linux (Macroquad issue)
+  - [x] Holy guacamole they fixed it

 ## Note